angrybacon/doomsday-wiki/markdown/partials/matchups/miracles.gameplay.md

 against some newer lists :card[Dress Down].
 They are their main ways to beat :card[Thassa's Oracle]'s trigger.
 But there are many ways to play around these answers.
-In game 1 you have to rely on countermagic and discard, but in game 2 and 3 you'll often use a sideboard package, like :card[Emrakul, the Aeons Torn] + :card[Shelldock Isle].
+In game 1 you have to rely on countermagic and discard, but in game 2 and 3 you'll often use a sideboard package, like :card[Em] + :card[SI].
 These sideboard packages often come with their own weaknesses, like :card[Teferi, Time Raveler] or :card[Back to Basics], but are still better than just slamming 1 Oracle into a prepared opponent.